winitzki/scall/tutorial/programming_dhall.md

 let C : Type = ∀(r : Type) → (F r → r) → r
 ```

-This definition of the type `C` is _non-recursive_, and so Dhall will accept it.
+This definition of the type `C` is _non-recursive_, and so Dhall will also accept it.

 Note that we are using `∀(r : Type)` and not `λ(r : Type)` when we define `C`.
 The type `C` is not a type constructor; it is a type of a function with a type parameter.